ihatesudo/stoplight.io/netlify/blog-posts/prism-open-source-mock-server-gets-smarter.md

 ## Support Webhooks in Your Mock Servers

-In addition to validating requests and proxy servers, Prism added support for Webhooks, which aren't always easy to test.
+In addition to validating requests and proxy servers, Prism added support for webhooks, which aren't always easy to test.
 An API follows instructions when you make a request.
 Similarly, webhooks or web callbacks fire a request to a URL you specify.
 The request occurs when a defined state is met, such as a new record added to a system.

 Creating and using webhooks in APIs has become a common practice, so community members flagged an issue for callback/webhook support in Prism.
 The Stoplight team built it into the 3.2 release.
 Here's an example of how this might work when building an API to handle payment requests: